contentstack/rte-plugin-boilerplate/docs/api-reference.md

 | `elementType` | (‘inline’ \| ‘void’ \| ‘block’)[]  | Render type                               |
 | `render`      | ReactNode | Component to be rendered within the editor when corresponding plugin_uid appears in json.   |

-<span id="rte">**rte**</span> : An instance which has all essential functions to interact with JSON RTE.
+<span id="rte">**rte**</span> : An instance which has all the essential functions required to interact with the JSON RTE.

-Following are a list of helpful functions and properties for a JSON RTE instance.
+Following are a list of helpful properties and methods of the JSON RTE instance.

 ### Properties: